michelle-leong/WobbeList/README.md

 WobbeList is a social media app that allows you to share recommended locations with your friends and followers.
 Whether it's a restaurant, landmark, or activity, you can easily share your favorite spots with others who are looking for new and exciting places to explore.
 Features

-    Share recommendations: Easily share your favorite locations with others by creating posts that include the name, location, and a description of the place.
-    Discover new places: Follow other users and discover new places that you might have never known about otherwise.
-    Search by location: Use the search function to find recommendations in a specific location or explore new areas.
-    Comment and like: Engage with other users by commenting on their posts or liking their recommendations.

 ### Built With

 ![Javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)